KayTrust/did-connect/spec/DIDConnect.md

 ## Decentralized URI scheme for authorization endpoint

-In some cases, the RP wants to let the user authenticate using a native or mobile wallet rather than a web application.
+In some cases, the RP wants to let the user authenticate using the wallet application of their choice.
 This is possible because, unlike OIDC, the tokens are issued by the user rather than a central identity provider.

-The decentralized authorization endpoint scheme is `didconnect:`.
-It works similarly to schemes such as `mailto:` or `tel:`, in that any application on the user agent can register itself on the RO's operating system to handle such requests.
+Decentralized authorization is done through the endpoint scheme `didconnect:`.
+The idea is the same as schemes such as `mailto:` or `tel:`, in that any application on the user agent can register itself on the RO's operating system to handle such requests.

 Below are examples of decentralized Authorization Servers.